Expert-approved tips for full, perfectly shaped brows.

 Plucking perfect eyebrows to achieve that flawless, face-framing arch can be a tedious (and painful!) process.
 But since fuller, thicker brows are in style, you can (and should) spend much less time with the tweezers.
-Try these 10 pro beauty tips to score perfect eyebrow arches at home.
-(And check out the S Beauty Awards to find the best beauty products to look gorgeous from head to toe.
+Try these 10 pro beauty tips to score perfect eyebrows at home.
+(Related: 4 Steps to Perfect Eyebrows)

-"Opt for a sharp, slanted style," says Kristie Streicher, a celebrity brow expert at the Warren Tricomi Salon in NYC and L.A.
+"Opt for a sharp, slanted style," says Kristie Streicher, creator of The Feathered Brow and one of the most sought-after celebrity brow experts.
 "Unlike pointy versions, they grab tiny strays quickly and won't pinch your skin along with the hairs."
-One to try: Revlon Slant Tip Ultimate Tweezer ($10; walgreens.com).
+One to try: Revlon Slant Tip Ultimate Tweezer ($11; walgreens.com).

 Warm water opens the follicles and softens hairs, helping them slip out more easily.

-If plucking is too painful or it's right before your period (when skin is most sensitive), dab on a numbing gel like Orajel-Baby Teething Pain Medicine before you tweeze ($5; drugstore.com).
+If plucking is too painful or it's right before your period (when skin is most sensitive), dab on a numbing gel like Baby Orajel Teething Gel before you tweeze ($5; target.com).

 This tool can make it look like there's more hair to remove than there really is, says Streicher, which can lead to overplucking.
 Instead, use a regular mirror in a well-lit room—if you can't see stray hairs under these conditions, neither can anyone else.
 "After every few tweezes, take a couple of steps back to see the bigger picture," she says.